Git is complicated. When you’re working in a team, managing unexpected

 git.
 Onboarding a complete newbie will be much easier when they’re given a GUI while being taught the inner workings of

 git, rather than dealing with the headache of learning the terminal alongside everything else.
 Again, you should still teach them to use the basic terminal commands, but you’ll run into fewer conflicts if they use the GUI as their daily driver.

 There are a lot of

-git clients—too many to talk about in depth here, and many of them probably not worth your attention.
+git clients—too many to talk about in depth here, and many of them are probably not worth your attention.
 Instead, we’ll show off screenshots of the few good ones, and let you pick which one catches your eye.

 Fork is our recommendation.
 It’s free and has releases for macOS and Windows (though Linux support isn’t there yet).
-The main window is clean, with seperate tabs for each repository, and a multicolored graph of all the merges and commits in each one.
+The main window is clean, with separate tabs for each repository, and a multicolored graph of all the merges and commits in each one.

 It also features a great interface for resolving merge conflicts (either in Fork or in an external tool), as well as an interactive rebase feature that enables you to reorder or squash commits when rebasing branches:

 And, if all else fails, it’s got a dedicated button to open the current repo in your default terminal.